Yousef-Medhat56/cpp-football-league/README.md

 1. Entering the match results.
 1. Printing the match details.

-**5.Test league class**
+### 5.Test league class

-The test plan tests the functionalityof:
+The test plan tests the functionality of:

 1. Creating a league object.
 1. Entering the clubs names.
 1. Entering the clubs info(manager and squad)
 1. Creating the matches schedule.
-1. Printing<a name="_page33_x72.00_y440.82"></a> the gameweeks table in /sheets/gameweeks.csv
+1. Printing the gameweeks table in /sheets/gameweeks.csv

-**Conclusion**
+## Conclusion

-In conclusion,this report has demonstrated the workflow of the program,How we designed it,What are the entities that the program consists of,The challenging problems that we faced and how we solved it ,and finallyhow we tested the program.
+In conclusion, this report has demonstrated the workflow of the program, How I designed it, What are the entities that the program consists of, The challenging problems that I faced and how I solved it,and finally how I tested the program.